|He's No Shakespeare|

 To say that William Shakespeare did not write the plays of William Shakespeare is to deny the credit to the rightful person (if indeed he did write them).
 It may not matter in terms of 'we still have the plays to enjoy', and if any conclusive, positive, incontrovertible proof exists that De Vere is the actual author of the works of Shakespeare, then it matters that the true genius be recognized.
 If anything, I'm big on giving credit where credit is due.

-However, from what I've seen and read, I find nothing that proves the charges of the Shakespeare deniers (another term for the Oxfordians).
+However, from what I've seen and read, I find nothing that proves the charges of these Shakespeare deniers.
 Instead, what I found among the Shakespeare deniers to support their theory is nothing less than pure snobbery.

 Where "Shakespeare By Another Name" really goes off the rails in the Oxfordian fanaticism to prove De Vere=Shakes Peare is when we get to William Shakespeare's grave in Stratford-upon-Avon.
 Here, we get a cavalcade of bizarre assertions: